-member of the Object type that is an instance of the standard built-in Function constructor and that may be invoked as a subroutine built-in function built-in object that is a function property association between a name and a value that is a part of an object
+member of the Object type that may be invoked as a subroutine built-in function built-in object that is a function property association between a name and a value that is a part of an object

-NOTE In addition to its named properties, a function contains executable code and state that determine how it behaves when invoked.
+NOTE In addition to its properties, a function contains executable code and state that determine how it behaves when invoked.
 A function's code may or may not be written in ECMAScript.